Privacy Policy

 About us and what we do

-HaveIBeenPwned.com (HIBP) is owned and operated by Superlative Enterprises Pty Ltd ABN 62 085 442 020 ("Superlative", "we" or "us"), a small business based in the state of Queensland, Australia.
-We have created this policy to explain what limited personal information we collect when you use the HIBP site and how we handle and protect your personal information.
+HaveIBeenPwned.com (HIBP) is owned and operated by Superlative Enterprises Pty Ltd ABN 62 085 442 020 ("Superlative", "we" or "us"), a business based in the state of Queensland, Australia.
+This policy explains what limited personal information we collect when you use the HIBP website, the personal information we collect to provide our services and how we handle and protect your personal information.

-HIBP's purpose is to help individuals and organisations combat violations of privacy by enabling them to identify when information has been involved in a data leak.
-HIBP helps create visibility as to how personal data spreads.
+HIBP's purpose is to help individuals and organisations combat data breaches which compromise personal information and privacy by enabling them to identify when information has been involved in any type of legitimate data breach (or leak).
+We help explain and make visible how personal information spreads online and support the use of strong passwords.
 Individuals and organisations may no longer be able to control information once it is breached, however, they can at least understand what has been leaked, where it has been leaked from and what precautionary measures should be taken as a result.

-HIBP delivers a range of free and paid services to individuals and organisations anywhere in the world to help them determine if they have been impacted by a data breach, including:
+HIBP delivers a range of free and paid services to individuals and organisations anywhere in the world to help them determine if they have been impacted by a data breach so they can effectively respond and protect themselves and the information, including in relation to data breaches that have been verified and uploaded:

-What kinds of personal information do we collect and hold?
+What kinds of personal information do we collect and hold and why?

-We collect and hold email addresses for the purposes of providing our subscription services to verified email addresses.
+• We collect and hold email addresses for the purposes of providing our subscription services for verified email addresses.

 We also store some lists of data classes that were impacted in a particular data leak that is loaded into HIBP.
 For example, we will state that email addresses and passwords appeared in a leak but will not provide any information about which email addresses had corresponding compromised passwords.